Los Angeles County Museum of Art

 Largest Museum West of Chicago

 Situated on Wilshire Boulevard along Museum Row next to the George C. Page Museum and the La Brea Tar Pits, the Los Angeles County Museum of Art (LACMA) is not going to win the prize for the best architecturally designed museum of the year.
-Even so, as the largest museum west of Chicago, with over 100,000 works illustrating the history of art from the earliest civilizations to the present, it deserves to be taken seriously.
-In addition, its collection of Japanese art is a real gem.
+Even so, as the largest museum west of Chicago, with over 100,000 works illustrating the history of art from the earliest civilizations to the present, remains one of the best art museums in America.
+In particular, its collection of Japanese art is a real gem.

 National Gallery of Art Washington DC